lavinigam-gcp/build-with-adk/retail-ai-location-strategy/blog/bonus-ag-ui-frontend.md

 ### PipelineTimeline

-Shows the 7-stage pipeline with collapsible steps:
+The timeline shows the 7-stage pipeline with collapsible steps.
+Each step displays its status (pending, running, complete) and can be expanded to show the output:

 ```tsx
 // app/frontend/components/PipelineTimeline.tsx